 Information package: Sickness absence

 In recent years, receiving sickness allowance because of mental health disorders has become more common, while the role of musculoskeletal disorders has diminished.
+However, the increase in absences caused by mental disorders seems to have levelled out for the time being.

 Of mental health disorders, the second most common reason for receiving sickness allowance is depressive disorders.
 However, the number of persons receiving sickness allowance because of depressive disorders has no longer increased in recent years.
+The percentage of persons who were paid sickness allowance based on depressive disorders decreased by approximately 5% in 2024 compared with 2023.

 Mental health disorders also the most common reason for sickness allowance

-In 2023, Kela paid sickness allowance for a total of 15 million days.
-The number of days decreased by 60,000 compared to the previous year.
-Total expenditure on sickness allowances came to 901 million euros.
+In 2023, Kela paid sickness allowance for a total of 14.8 million days.
+The number of days decreased by 263,000 compared to the previous year.
+Total expenditure on sickness allowances came to 924 million euros.

-In addition, partial sickness allowance was paid in 2023 for 2.2 million days at a total cost of 79 million euros.
-Of the total days on sickness allowance and partial sickness allowance, the percentage of days on partial sickness allowance has been increasing and stood at 13% in 2023.
+In addition, partial sickness allowance was paid in 2024 for 2.3 million days at a total cost of 87 million euros.
+Of the total days on sickness allowance and partial sickness allowance, the percentage of days on partial sickness allowance has been increasing and stood at 13% in 2024.

-In 2023, musculoskeletal disorders accounted for a fourth (25%) of the compensated days on sickness allowance.
+In 2024, musculoskeletal disorders accounted for a fourth (26%) of the compensated days on sickness allowance.
 The number of compensated days on sickness allowance due to musculoskeletal disorders has declined gradually for more than ten years.

 Mental health disorders leading reason for sickness allowance payments among young people, musculoskeletal disorders predominate in older age groups

 Sickness absences due to mental health disorders and covered by Kela have increased in all age groups in recent years, with a slightly larger increase among women than among men.
 Sickness allowance payments linked to mental health disorders have increased consistently in the 16 to 34 age group for more than 15 years.
 By contrast, a clear increase has been seen in older age groups only in the last few years.
-The most common recipients of sickness allowance due to mental health disorders are women between the ages of 35 and 49.
+The most common recipients of sickness allowance due to mental health disorders are women between the ages of 25 and 34.

 Women receive sickness allowance more often than men

-Women accounted for 61% of the recipients of sickness allowance in 2022.
+Women accounted for 61% of the recipients of sickness allowance in 2024.
 There are more recipients in older than in younger age groups.

 The regional differences in long sickness absences are aligned with general regional differences in health: the number of sickness allowance payments is above the average among those living in Northern and Eastern Finland, and below the average in Southern Finland, especially in Uusimaa.
-Over the past years, trends in the regional differences have been broadly similar in all regions.
-The regional differences are also reflected in the distribution of sickness allowance expenditures among the regions.

 The sickness allowance data are also used when calculating the Work Disability Index of the National Health Index.